furkann34/square-tap-privacy/index.md

-# Privacy Policy for Touch Square
+# Privacy Policy for Square Tap

-Last updated: February 13, 2024
+Last updated: April 14, 2025

 ## Introduction
-Touch Square is a simple arcade game that respects your privacy.
+Square Tap is a simple arcade game that respects your privacy.
 This policy explains what information we collect and how we use it.

 ## Information We Collect
-Touch Square collects only the following data:
+Square Tap collects only the following data:
 - Game scores (stored locally on your device)
 - High scores (stored locally on your device)
 - Internet connection status (for future features)